Linear Approximations

 In machine learning, we rarely

-optimize single scalar variables — we optimize weight vectors.
+optimize single scalar variables.
+We optimize weight vectors.
 The differential

-calculus just developed is the right tool: rather than writing out \(n\) partial derivatives by
+calculus just developed is the right tool.
+Rather than writing out \(n\) partial derivatives by

 hand, we manipulate \(d(\cdot)\) symbolically and read off the gradient from the row-vector

-second-order optimization.
-We first state the product rule in the differential form that will be
+regularization and second-order optimization.
+We first state the product rule in the differential

-used throughout.
+form that will be used throughout.

 Theorem: Differential Product Rule